 About

-Midge Naylor is a Scottish painter and printmaker born and raised in a fishing and mining community east of Edinburgh, Scotland.
-She worked as a commercial decorator and painter in TV and film following a Fine Art degree at the University of the West of England.
-Acquiring a South Bristol studio in 2012 marked the beginning of a professional art career.
-In 2024 she moved back to the coast, where she works from a studio in West Dorset.
+Midge Naylor is a Scottish visual artist born in a fishing community east of Edinburgh, Scotland.
+After a Fine Art degree at the University of the West of England she worked as a screen industry painter and commercial decorator.
+She then acquired a studio at BV in Bristol and became a full-time painter.
+In 2024 Midge moved back to the sea and now works from her studio in Bridport, West Dorset.

 Statement

 I experiment with different materials including graphite, charcoal, pastel and oil.
-As my working methods need a fast drying time professional acrylic, much improved in recent years, is my chosen paint.
-Every work is protected by a meticulous application of varnish.
+Acrylic is my chosen paint as fast drying time is essential.
+Each work is protected by a meticulous application of varnish.

 ’These paintings defy any sort of literal reading; even where there is a landscape within the picture it does not abide by the rules of the real world since here we are in a different landscape of the psyche’